 Considerations for health systems and care providers:

-COVID-19 accelerated development of tools that allow for health care delivery to occur through a smartphone, a wearable device, or a virtual reality (VR) headset.
+COVID-19 accelerated development of tools that allow for healthcare delivery to occur through a smartphone, a wearable device, or a virtual reality (VR) headset.
 Sustaining this momentum and adopting such practices for OUD could be critical in combatting the opioid epidemic.

 COVID-19 has accelerated the use of virtual health services and personal health devices for individuals and providers alike.
-In addition to an increase in use of telemedicine for SUD and MOUD/MAT, novel technologies such as personal devices or wearable device-enabled applications, VR, the Internet of Things (IoT), and AI can improve outcomes and will likely continue to be used for those with OUD during the pandemic.
+In addition to an increase in use of telemedicine for SUD and MOUD/MAT, novel technologies such as personal devices or wearable device-enabled applications, VR, the Internet of Things (IoT) and AI can improve outcomes and will likely continue to be used for those with OUD during the pandemic.

 Devices such as smartphones and smartwatches are being used to support medication adherence.
-For example, a Vermont program provided buprenorphine or methadone to patients in a locked pill wheel that would open once a day, and patients used a smartphone application to record themselves taking the medication.31 It’s not difficult to imagine combining that capability with other smartphone or personal device-assisted virtual health tools—building on proliferating applications for talk therapy,32 for example—to expand the reach of MOUD/MAT.
+For example, a Vermont programme provided buprenorphine or methadone to patients in a locked pill wheel that would open once a day, and patients used a smartphone application to record themselves taking the medication.31 It’s not difficult to imagine combining that capability with other smartphone or personal device-assisted virtual health tools—building on proliferating applications for talk therapy,32 for example—to expand the reach of MOUD/MAT.

 Virtual health via smartphones and wearable devices may help individuals stay in treatment even when they do not have in-person access.
-For example, Pear Therapeutics, a company that creates prescription digital therapeutics, has developed a smartphone application called “reSET” that uses gamification and health coaching to promote retention in OUD treatment programs, which the FDA authorized for patient use.33 Additionally, new wearables such as Bridge, which transmits electric pulses to inconspicuous electrodes around the ear and has been shown to decrease withdrawal symptoms by 97% after five days of use,34 are entering the market as well.
+For example, Pear Therapeutics, a company that creates prescription digital therapeutics, has developed a smartphone application called “reSET” that uses gamification and health coaching to promote retention in OUD treatment programmes, which the FDA authorised for patient use.33 Additionally, new wearables such as Bridge, which transmits electric pulses to inconspicuous electrodes around the ear and has been shown to decrease withdrawal symptoms by 97% after five days of use,34 are entering the market as well.
 The FDA has recently granted De Novo classification35 to the Bridge device as the first evidence-based, drug-free device designed to alleviate opioid withdrawal.
-In addition to providing authorization and regulatory oversight for these novel applications and devices, the FDA has held “innovation challenges” that incentivize product developers to create new tools for SUD treatment, providing access to assistance from FDA and expediting premarket review of products.36
+In addition to providing authorisation and regulatory oversight for these novel applications and devices, the FDA has held “innovation challenges” that incentivise product developers to create new tools for SUD treatment, providing access to assistance from FDA and expediting premarket review of products.36

 VR—which creates a digital environment that replaces the user’s real-world environment—is another area where emerging technologies may have applications for preventing or mitigating OUD.
-Such technologies have become increasingly relevant for health care during COVID-19.
-VR is currently being used in the fight against COVID-19 to enable physicians to view scans and images in three dimensions and serve as a realistic training environment for health care providers when limited personal protective equipment (PPE) is available.
+Such technologies have become increasingly relevant for healthcare during COVID-19.
+VR is currently being used in the fight against COVID-19 to enable physicians to view scans and images in three dimensions and serve as a realistic training environment for healthcare providers when limited personal protective equipment (PPE) is available.